Ask Madelyn: A Tale of Two Temples

 I’ve read your recommendation about using a temple (stretcher) for weaving and would like to try that out.
 I see that there are both wooden and metal temples and that they come in a range of sizes.
 I’m wondering which are best and how many sizes I need?

-The drawbacks to the metal temples is that they are heavier, and the two pieces are not held together as well, requiring resetting temple width if the pieces come apart.
+The drawbacks to metal temples are that they are heavier and the two pieces are not held together as well, requiring resetting temple width if the pieces come apart.
 (The pin positions are also a little farther apart, so not quite as refined a width adjustment can be made.)
 So that students don’t reset the temples at the wrong width, we put blue tape on the metal temples (as in the photo) to mark the right setting.
-The heaviness of the metal temple is not too importana factor, but if the brake is released, it’s weight can make the cloth drop quickly and send the shuttle to the floor.
+The heaviness of the metal temple is not too important factor, but if the brake is released, its weight can make the cloth drop quickly and send the shuttle to the floor.
 The metal temples, however, do not suffer from wear and tear (the pins in the wooden ones can become bent and the teeth even pulled out if excessive draw-in causes too much stress as the temple is inserted).

 As for sizes, you shouldn’t really need a temple for weaving widths of 12” or less.
 Beyond that, though, a temple is really a valuable tool.
 Each temple has a range of sizes (12” – 16”, 14” – 19”, 16” -22”, etc.).
 You can gather them slowly as needed for the weaving widths you are using.
 I have found that the temple doesn’t hold its position as well at the widest measurement it provides.
 So for a 16” weaving width, I’d use the 14”-19” temple or the 16”-22” temple instead of the 12”-16”.